 Despite boarding nearly 20 minutes late, we made up a fair amount of time during an efficient boarding process, and we pushed back just 13 minutes late.
 One of the things I love about flying in Europe are the exotic liveries that can be found on the tarmac.
 I think this easyJet 737 and Aeroflot A321 fit the “exotic” bill.

-The taxi was relatively short, and we were soon on our way on our relatively short ~1 hour, 15 minute flight to Prague.
-As we ascended, we were briefly sandwiched between the low overcast deck and some higher cirrus clouds above, creating an interesting sensation/illusion of floating between the clouds.
+After a short tax, we were soon on our way on ~1 hour, 15 minute flight to Prague.
+As we ascended, we were briefly sandwiched between the low overcast deck and some higher cirrus clouds above.
+This created an interesting sensation/illusion of floating between the clouds.

 Shortly after reaching 10,000 feet, the flight attendants took drink orders and a choice of snack.
-I forget what the other option was, but I chose the cheese sandwich to go along with a cup of hot tea.
+I forget what the other option was, but I chose the cheese sandwich and a hot tea.

 It isn’t much, but it was pretty tasty.
 The baguette was fresh, and the cheese and butter were of decent quality.
 I don’t usually put cheese AND butter in the same sandwich, but the combo worked here.
 This really isn’t terrible for an hour and a half flight in coach, certainly on par if not better than the packaged cheese and crackers I received in American’s domestic First from DFW to Atlanta.
 Service in general on this flight was just fine for coach.
 The gate agent warmly welcomed us to board, and the flight attendants serving food and beverages completed their service with a smile.
 No attitudes to be seen anywhere with this crew.

 On the downside, aside from the light meal, amenities were non-existent.
-None of Air France’s intra-Europe A318/A319/A320/A321 fleet offer WiFi or in-seat power, and on this flight at least, in-flight entertainment of any kind was nonexistent.
-It’s not a major issue on a flight this short, but given that even domestic US carriers increasingly provide WiFi and power ports, it’s a little disappointing that Air France offers nothing.
+None of Air France’s intra-Europe A318/A319/A320/A321 fleet offer WiFi or in-seat power.
+Additionally, onn this flight at least, in-flight entertainment of any kind was nonexistent.
+It’s not a major issue on a flight this short.
+Given that even domestic US carriers increasingly provide WiFi and power ports, though, it’s a little disappointing that Air France offers nothing.

 It remained cloudy the entire way to Prague, but we eventually dropped back below the cloud deck as we descended.
 That gave us a nice view of the Czech countryside and the fall foliage nearing its peak on the outskirts of the city.